 - fast in-circuit programming

-- small footprint on-chip bootloader/monitor and free uBug12 GUI for quick loading/debugging of user programs on a Windows platform
+- small footprint on-chip bootloader/monitor and free uBug12 GUI for quick loading/debugging of user programs on Windows, Mac, and Linux platforms

 - Run/Load switch for choice of Standalone or Monitor operation following reset